Microsoft Power Apps with SharePoint and E-Mail

-The customer directory app started in the previous posts will now be enhanced by adding integration with SharePoint and providing a lightweight interface to contact customers via e-mail directly within the app.
+The Microsoft Power Apps customer directory started in the previous post will now be enhanced.
+This post demonstrates how to add integration with SharePoint and providing a lightweight interface to contact customers via e-mail.

 Customers will now be stored in SharePoint instead of using a memory-only / volatile data source via PowerApps collections.
 To start, create a SharePoint list and populate it with data.
 Something like: